 Abridged 0 – 20: Abandoned Clare

-Abandoned Clare was a photographic series to make visible the ruins of contemporary rural abandonment in rural County Clare, during the post boom recession from 2010 – 2011.
-The images are reminders of the frugal, mindful habits and utopian dreams that played out in the county.
+Abandoned Clare was a photographic series to make visible the ruins of abandonment to remind of the frugal, mindful habits, the utopian dreams that once played out in rural Clare.
 The intention was not to lament a lost utopian past but to stimulate, provoke and provide evidence of other ways of doing things.

 - X-PO, Kilnaboy, Co.
 Clare